Sono Motors Sion: Specifications

 The Sion is a purely electrically driven car, which can be charged by a Type2- / CCS- charging interface, as well as by its own photovoltaic modules integrated into the car's outer skin.

 Drive

-The drive will be a three-phase asynchronous motor with a power of 120 kW.
+The drive was designed as a three-phase asynchronous motor with a power of 120 kW.
 The motor voltage is 400 V. With the rear wheel drive, a top speed of 140 km/h should be possible.